kuroji-fusky/pacopanda-drawing-stats/README.md

-__Paco Panda Drawing Stats__ is an open source data visualization project that collects all 1.8K+ drawings from a furry artist and illustrator *pandapaco*, written in TypeScript, Python, and Go.
+__Paco Panda Drawing Stats__ is an open source data visualization project that collects all 1.8K+ drawings from a furry artist and illustrator *pandapaco*, written in TypeScript and Python.

 This project currently uses Next.js with Sass and Tailwind CSS, it previously uses Vue 3 and had to be rewritten entirely in React because of the wide range of libraries available (not because it's popular).

-The backend consists of both Python for scraping data with FastAPI and BS4, and Go currently on the works for faster data scraping with Gin and Colly.
+The backend consists Python for scraping data with FastAPI and BS4.

 ## Project structure

 - `.idea` and `.vscode` - IDE configs for VS Code and IntelliJ IDEA
 - `app` - The website, written in Next.js + TypeScript, Sass, and Tailwind CSS
 - `script` - Bash scripts for setting up, bulk linting and for deployment
-- `server` - Python and Go back-end
+- `server` - FastAPI backend

 ## About this project